Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off times, start and end dates

 Sky Sports will take the lion’s share of coverage once again with several matches per week.

-Amazon Prime Video will broadcast two rounds of fixtures in December, though it’s unconfirmed whether they will received any additional matches.
+Amazon Prime Video will broadcast two rounds of fixtures in December, though they have not been given any additional matches so far.

 How many of the Premier League games are free to air?